KartikeyBhamare/GeminiChat/README.md

 # geminichatapp

-An AI Chat made in Flutter using Googgle's Gemini API.
+An AI Chat App made in Flutter using Googgle's Gemini API.

 ## Documentation about Gemini API.